William Estep

 Shadow Cable Pattern

-The Shadow Cable pattern from Barbara Walker’s, A Treasury of Knitting Patterns Vol 1, page 273 is the newest addition to the Crazy Quilt swatch stack.
+Check out the Chevron pattern from Barbara Walker’s, A Treasury of Knitting Patterns Vol 1, page 26.
+This is the newest addition to the Crazy Quilt swatch stack.
+The swatch is knit using Paintbox color 339, Sailor Blue.
+This pattern looks great in this solid dark color.
+It’s an easy knit and relatively easy pattern to work.

 Read More